 Tall Sails and Fish Tales

-Join Jane Tyler, wife of Bayfield's 1870's Captain Tyler for some maritime adventure stories on the Lake Superior shore.
+Walk along the lakeshore to hear maritime adventure stories on Lake Superior.
 Hear tales of lighthouses, shipwrecks, tragedy and treasure.
 Learn of narrow escapes on the lake and the people who survived them.

 Gitchee Gumee-the "shining Big Sea water" was the "highway" for the Native people of the Apostle Islands and the reason for Bayfield's founding--find out why.